 Just like any predator would do, Satan spends his time targeting the young, the sick and the lame, stalking and attacking Christians who are struggling and losing the fight of faith.
-Everyone struggles sometimes and we all experience seasons of change, difficulties, joy, victory, setbacks and waiting.
+Everyone struggles sometimes and we all experience seasons of change, difficulties, joy, victory, setbacks and waiting, but there are many ways to keep your faith strong in the Lord!
 The enemy is watching you.
 As he very boldly said to the Lord, he is roaming “to and fro” around the earth “seeking people to devour.”
 (Job 1:7 & 1 Peter 5:8) He has never made it a secret that he seeks to destroy you.
 How does he do that?
 By getting you to destroy yourself.

 You’re about to embark on a new season, so be prepared for the battles that come with taking new spiritual territory!!
-Today’s devotion will be a little longer than usual because it is going to address some very important aspects of faith, where the enemy has held on for too long!
+Today’s devotion will be a little longer than usual because it is going to address some very important ways to keep your faith strong in the Lord, in areas where the enemy has held on for too long!
 Satan is a liar, but he’s a good one!
 Let’s take back some territory right now by exposing areas where Satan has encroached with his subtle and deceptive strategies to keep your faith watery and weak, or struggling and flailing to stay above water.
 God has much more for your life than barely keeping afloat!!

 Satan is actively searching for the weak points in your faith because he wants to exploit them.
 God is actively searching for the weak points in your faith because He wants to expose them.

-Here are 5 points of F.A.I.T.H. to be always work on to strengthen within yourself as you journey i your faith, knowing the enemy will attack you the worst in seasons when you are the weakest:
+Here are 5 ways to keep your faith strong in the Lord that might actually be areas of weakness that need to be addressed.
+Part of your victory will including strengthening yourself as you journey in your faith, because you know enemy will attack you the worst in seasons when you are the weakest:

 - Fear: “For God has not given us a spirit of fear, but of power and of love and of a sound mind.”
 (2 Timothy 1:7) Well… if it is not from God, then you know it’s from Satan!
 Why tolerate fear?
 Fear is an illusion.
 Fear is a feeling.
 Even if there is something to be afraid of in the natural, like a diagnosis or a terrible situation, there is a peace that goes beyond what you understand in the natural.
 (Philippians 4:7) This is what people of victory must stare down, defy and deny!
 Push past that fear and go forward!
 “There is no fear in love, but perfect love casts out fear, because fear has to do with punishment.
 Whoever fears is not perfect in love.”
 (1 John 4:18) That “perfect love” is JESUS and He has overcome the world and it’s fears.
 (John 16:33) Fear is distraction.
 God has victory for you, but the enemy has set a trap to keep you caged into the “What If” scenarios.
 God lives in the future HE makes, not the ones you imagine.
 Find a Scripture and stand on it until the storm has passed!
 Get a grip on your thought life R.E.F.U.S.E. to think about anything else except for love of God, which is the antidote to the poison of fear!
 (Read Philippians 4:8)

 - Anger: Anger makes a place for the devil, Paul wrote.
 (Ephesians 4:26-27) It’s okay to be angry, but there comes a point where that anger becomes sinful – when you hold on and refuse to let go; when it’s all you can think about; when your anger affects everything in your life.
 You may be justified in your anger.
 You may be on the right side of your anger.
 You may be the true victim with every right to be angry, but if you want to move ahead, you must set anger aside “every weight and sin that so easily besets us,” (Hebrews 12:1).
 God will never take what you don’t willingly give.
 YOU have to set anger aside, with intention and determination and move ahead with your life.
+Out of all the ways to keep your faith strong in the Lord, addressing anger is at the top of the list.
 If anger has a grip on you, so does Satan.

 - Immaturity: “…by now you ought to be teachers, you need someone to teach you the elementary truths of God’s word all over again.
 You need milk, not solid food!
 Anyone who lives on milk, being still an infant, is not acquainted with the teaching about righteousness.
 But solid food is for the mature, who by constant use have trained themselves to distinguish good from evil.”
 Spiritual immaturity is okay for a baby and so is living off of a bottle, but if you’re not growing at a natural pace in your faith, you are disabled and the enemy would like nothing more than to snap you up.
 There is a natural pace to spiritual growth and there is no excuse for spiritual ignorance or immaturity.
 Get into church, and a small group.
 Get known by other Christians.
 It’s not easy, but it is for your spiritual benefit!
 (Hebrews 10:24-25)